xyberviri/NotReallyMFA/README.md

 That’s like 4 birds with one stone….

 This virtually allows anything that can call a command line the ability to respond to MFA challenges.
 I'm certain there are other better options out there.
-This application allows me to trouble shoot MFA applications and test BASE32 tokens without having to use my phone or a hardware token.